opencivicdata/scrapers-ca/README.md

 ## Geographic codes

 Most jurisdictions have a `geographic_code` that corresponds to its [Standard Geographical Classification (SGC) 2011](http://www.statcan.gc.ca/subjects-sujets/standard-norme/sgc-cgt/2011/sgc-cgt-intro-eng.htm) geographic code.

-Other jurisdictions have an `ocd_division` that corresponds to its [Open Civic Data Division Identifier](https://github.com/opencivicdata/ocd-division-ids).
+Other jurisdictions have an `division_id` that corresponds to its [Open Civic Data Division Identifier](https://github.com/opencivicdata/ocd-division-ids).

 ## Maintenance